How are we doing in these are strange and uncertain times?

 I expect this.
 I prepare for this.
 And, I’m happy to say, often, I’m able to turn around the holdouts and move them to try something new.
 It’s not that I must necessarily prove that something new will work, I have to show them that something new is possible.
 What they’ve accepted as their reality has kept them working within their closed set of possibilities.
 Everything outside their box looks like potential failure because it is unknown and the unknown is always a scary place when you never leave your box.
 So, staying inside your box is a circular problem.

-“If you a new outcome, you will have to break the habit of being yourself.” – Joe Dispenza
+“If you want a new outcome, you will have to break the habit of being yourself.” – Joe Dispenza

 Changing your mindset and opening up to new ideas, accepting of change, letting go of control … yes, they can be scary, but if you can shift your mindset to embrace what is possible, instead of shutting out what is unknown, you become much more adaptable.
 Be open to what’s possible!